mattdesl/canvas-sketch/docs/cli.md

 - `--time`, `-t` for the duration, such as `-t=4s` for 4 second loop
 - `--start`, `-s` for the start time, such as `-s=1s` to start after 1 second

+Note that GIF should generally not exceed 50 FPS, otherwise it may produce choppy outputs.

 ## MP4 and GIF Conversion Utilities

 The `canvas-sketch-cli` comes equipped with two built-in utilities for converting image sequences to GIF and MP4 formats.